zalo/zalo.github.io/_posts/2020-1-18-ellipsoids.md

 #### Raytracing Ellipsoids

-Ellipsoids, as we're about to see, have some very special optical properties.
+Ellipsoids have some very special *optical* properties.
 So it's useful to be able to raytrace against them quickly to determine how light will interact with them.

 Conceptually, the simplest method is to transform both the ray origin and ray direction into the stretched coordinate space of the sphere.
-This allows us to raytrace against the sphere directly.
-We can then transform that hit point (and normal) out of the stretched coordinate space to use it.
+This allows one to raytrace against the sphere directly.
+After that, simply transform that hit point (and normal) out of the stretched coordinate space to use it.

 <div class="togglebox">
   <input id="toggle2" type="checkbox" name="toggle" />